 Program Name2: Newlands Project Annual Determination

-Project title: Use of NDVI to determine the irrigation status of the Newlands Project lands
+Project title: Use of NDVI to Determine the Irrigation Status of the Newlands Project Lands

 Project description: The Bureau of Reclamation administers the Operating Criteria and Procedures (OCAP) for the Newlands Project (Project), located near Fallon, Nevada.
 Annually, OCAP directs Reclamation to determine the allocated irrigation status for approximately 77,000 acres of agricultural fields and wetlands.
 Remote sensing techniques have been implemented to ensure regular and effective monitoring of the irrigation status of these lands in the Project.

 Orthorectified and radiometrically corrected surface reflectance imagery is collected each month during the growing season.
 This 4-band multispectral imagery product is designed for temporal analysis and monitoring applications.
-The imagery is downloaded and processed into color infrared and Normalized Difference Vegetation Index (NDVI) products to monitor the irrigation status of the fields in the Project in respect to the water allocation that has been provided to the field.
+The imagery is downloaded and processed into color infrared and Normalized Difference Vegetation Index (NDVI) products to monitor the irrigation status of the fields in the Project with respect to the water allocation that has been provided to the field.
 The average NDVI value is derived per field each month and the maximum value is used to establish whether the field was irrigated and estimate Project water demand.
 A web app is developed in ArcGIS Online and the results are shared with the stakeholders.

-This program serves as a remarkable example of leveraging remote sensing-based techniques to meet the Reclamation’s water management responsibilities.
+This program serves as a remarkable example of leveraging remote sensing-based techniques to meet Reclamation’s water management responsibilities.
 By adopting new technologies, Reclamation and its partner organizations can follow more streamlined processes that improve data collection accuracy and water usage estimates.

 Sensor Type: Multispectral (approx. 4-12 bands);